 As a result, sulphur dioxide emissions dropped by 94% by 2011.
 This prevented an estimated 46,000 premature deaths between 1990 and 2001.

 Air pollution is still a massive problem – especially in our traffic-congested cities.

 The most worrying pollutants are nitrogen dioxide (NO2) and tiny particles called PM2.5 that can go deep into your lungs.

 Diesel cars produce a lot of NO2.
 You can’t see it but it’s linked to thousands of deaths each year.

-Friends of the Earth is urging the UK Government to launch a scrappage scheme to encourage motorists to get rid of diesel vehicles, remove the current road tax incentive for diesel over petrol, and offer better incentives for vehicles which are both low air-polluting and low carbon.
+Friends of the Earth is urging the UK government to launch a scrappage scheme to encourage motorists to get rid of diesel vehicles.
+The government should also remove the road tax incentive for diesel over petrol, and offer better incentives for vehicles which are both low air-polluting and low carbon.

-Would leaving the EU hinder or help efforts to improve our air quality?
+Brexit and leaving the EU – will it hinder or help our air quality?

 This is not a problem the UK can solve on its own.

 Dealing with air pollution at an EU level ensures an equal playing field – where no country can undercut the other by allowing its companies to pollute more.
 This removes the temptation to start a regulatory race to the bottom.